sigurdtheone/sigurd-pc/Fedora/GENERAL.md

 Connecting bluetooth devices (ps5 controller) and similar

 Doing it via bluetoothctl and using a specific bluetooth controller (onboard didn't work for me)

+Remember that the UI can also switch between different bluetooth controllers so you might have the wrong one selected.

 ```bash
 bluetoothctl